Stunner (professional wrestling): Backpack stunner

 Also known as a piggyback stunner, in this elevated stunner variation, the opponent is first raised up in a piggy-back position.
 From here, the attacking wrestler applies a three-quarter facelock and drops down to a seated position while still holding the opponent's head to force them to fall into the stunner.
 Used by Ryback and Eddie Edwards.

 Diving corkscrew stunner

-Ember Moon's version of the stunner is called the "Eclipse".
+Athena's version of the stunner is called the O-Face.
 It is when the wrestler launches themselves off the top rope and does a corkscrew rotation.
 After completing the corkscrew, whilst still in mid-air the attacking wrestler applies a three-quarter facelock to the opponent whilst falling down to a seated position to complete the stunner.